pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

   - Assigning and unassigning administrative users to Classrooms should not take too long for super-administrative users to see the changes

 - Could Have
-  - Removing from Schools would not take too long for super-administrative users to see the changes
+  - Removing users from Schools would not take too long for super-administrative users to see the changes

 # Supportability